codeyourstory/cys-editor/README.md

 The compilation will be made via cmake.

-Use "cd build/cmake && cmake . && make" to compile
+Use "cd build/cmake && make -f PreMakefile && cmake . && make" to compile

 # Licence